 It is with great regret I’ve decided to install a CAPTCHA tool on this site.
 For those of you who don’t know what it is, have a look at the comment area field below, displaying a word.
 From now on, you have to type that word in the text box to post your comment.

-When I was a boy, computer games were widely considered to be merely a toy for children.
+When I was young, computer games were widely considered to be merely a toy for children.
 We were the first generation who played a lot of computer games and the adults were just waiting for us to grow up, so we would stop this childish act and adopt to the normal society.
 Instead, it was the society that changed.

 The day we’ve all been waiting and dreading for has arrived – final version of IE7 is now available for download.
 This is one of the biggest changes for web developers in several years.
 But thanks to all the hype surrounding IE7 for the last year, no one is really jumping off the wagon to download it.
 But now that it’s here, let’s have a look.